 Coronavirus: Self-employed income support

-On 26 March, following significant pressure, Chancellor Rishi Sunak announced new measures to help the self-employed and freelancers.
+On 26 March Chancellor Rishi Sunak announced the Self-Employed Income Support Scheme (SEISS) to help the self-employed and freelancers.

-Self-employed individuals will be able to apply for a grant of up to 80% of average monthly trading profits for a 3-month period.
+Self-employed individuals will be able to apply for the first SEISS grant of up to 80% of average monthly trading profits for a 3-month period.
 This will be calculated by looking at average trading profits over the last 3 tax years (2016/17 to 2018/19) or shorter period where applicable.
 Like the Coronavirus Job Retention Scheme (CJRS), this is subject to a maximum claim of £2,500 per month.
-The maximum total grant is therefore £7,500.
+The maximum total grant is therefore £7,500, paid in one lump sum.

 The plan will be backdated to March and cover up to 95% of the self-employed, according to the Chancellor.
 Payments are set to be made to up to 3.8 million people.